Heirloom-Inheritance-Protocol/ramen-protocol/README.md

 ## Problem / Motivation

-Currently, those who want to pass down their secret knowledge or skills have no choice but to share secret information directly — either orally or on paper.
-There is no verifiable way to record _who passed it to whom_, which makes extinction of such valuable knowledge a real risk.
+### Problem

+Human knowledge and culture are fundamentally built on inheritance — messages, skills, and wisdom passed down from one generation to the next.
+Yet even though these inherited assets are among humanity’s most valuable treasures, there is still no secure, privacy-preserving way to pass secret or sensitive knowledge to a specific successor, nor a method to make inheritance relationships visible, verifiable, and permanently traceable.

+Because these successions leave no proof of “who passed what to whom,” vast amounts of knowledge remain structurally invisible.
+And what cannot be seen cannot be preserved.

+Traditional skills, oral traditions, and region-specific craftsmanship are disappearing rapidly worldwide.
-Traditional craftsmanship is disappearing globally not only because knowledge is lost, but because the act of transmission is invisible to institutions and future generations.
+This isn’t only because the knowledge itself is fragile, but because the act of transmission is invisible, leaving institutions and future generations unaware of its existence.
-Anchoring these successions on-chain — with auditable records and public funding mechanisms — makes cultural inheritance _visible_ and _preservable_.

-Additional risks:

-- Even though such cultural assets are meaningful and important to preserve, it is often unclear who contributed to their preservation.
-- Historically sensitive knowledge is vulnerable to censorship by institutions or governments.
-Oral traditions can be altered, sanitized, or erased.
+### Causes
+1. Inheritance relationships are unverifiable and unrecorded.

+There is no system that captures who contributed, in what way, or along which lineage.
+As a result, contributors cannot be recognized or rewarded, and their role in preservation becomes impossible to measure.

+2. Knowledge holders lack incentives to pass down what they know.

+Since their contributions go unseen and unrewarded, motivation declines.
+Invisibility leads to disengagement — and disengagement accelerates loss.

+3. Preservation organizations cannot identify or support true inheritors.

+Without verifiable lineage records, institutions cannot direct funding or protection toward those who genuinely carry cultural knowledge.

+4. Unrecorded traditions are vulnerable to distortion and censorship.

+Oral or undocumented knowledge can be easily altered, sanitized, or erased by intermediaries or authority figures, with no verifiable original source to reference.

 ## Solution